zalb0y/arima-pulse-intervention-mining-export/README.md

 # Indonesia Mining Export Forecasting with ARIMA Intervention Analysis
-Time series forecasting of Indonesia mining export value using ARIMA model with Pulse Intervention analysis.
-Built with R statistical computing.
 This project implements time series forecasting for Indonesia's mining export value using ARIMA model with Pulse Intervention analysis to capture the impact of January 2022 intervention event.

 ## 📊 Project Objectives